The Planets (band): John Cage dispute

 The track "A One Minute Silence" is entirely silent.
 The song is credited to Batt/Cage, a reference to John Cage's 4′33″ and the Cage estate sued over royalties, resulting in an out-of-court settlement, although Batt has explained that, while he was inspired by Cage, he credited the track to himself and Clint Cage, a registered pseudonym of his.
 The court case was later revealed to be a ruse by Batt to stir up a discussion about copyright.
 The subsequent debate involved a musical duel between The Planets and a clarinettist from Cage’s publishers, with simultaneous performances of the Batt and Cage silences.
 “Mine is a much better silent piece,” asserted Batt.
 “I have been able to say in one minute what Cage could only say in four minutes and 33 seconds."
-The story was brought to a close when Batt made a £1,000 donation to the John Cage Trust, which supports young artists.
+The story was brought to a close when Batt made a £1,000 donation to the John Cage Trust, which supports young artists, via Nicholas Riddle, the managing director of Cage's publishers.
 Batt proposed that it should be an undisclosed amount paid in a sealed envelope on the steps of the high court, giving the impression it was a settlement.
 Batt claims journalists were shouting out sums, and when they reached six figures, Riddle nodded, either out of mischief or nervousness.